-The more I looked at it the more I thought, “Rations are what are primarily real.
+The more I looked at it, the more I thought, “Ratios are what are primarily real.
 The subject and object are derivative.
 We need to grasp the essence of the relation!

 RE: In an earlier note to me, you challenged me with the notion that a sphere is more fundamental than the tetrahedron.

 Dear Prof. Dr. Phillip J. Davis: